 Giroud has made fewer appearances this season.
 However, the Frenchman is par excellence, the silent striker.
 He rarely concedes possession, is active and creates opportunities for his teammates.
 These opportunities are not so much due to his passes or shots, but to the space his movement allows them.

-The false nine is not expected to score as much as the strikers, naturally, but they are expected to create chances and profit from defenders’ weaknesses.
+The false nine in football is not expected to score as much as the strikers, naturally, but they are expected to create chances and profit from defenders’ weaknesses.
 In that regard, Firmino currently leads the pack having averaged 1 goal per 2 appearances.
 Heung-min earns the runner up position, proving to be a good substitute in the goal scoring department, last season, when Tottenham needed this most.

-The false nine needs to be fast, quick on the ball and able to maneuver in to tight spaces.
+The false nine soccer player needs to be fast, quick on the ball and able to maneuver in to tight spaces.
 All three players have great technical prowess on the ball.
 In terms of creativity, the official Premier League page has amassed enough stats to consider Roberto Firmino to have had just a slightly better season than Son Heung-min.
 Both players have proven brilliant in taking on opponents, serving teammates with great passes, creating chances.